article background

 • Where you live: Much like electricity and gas, you’re not only charged for using water, but also for having water supplied to your address.
 If you live in a regional area or a region with a desalination plant, you could be paying more than somebody else a few postcodes away.

 • Water bill readings: Most households will have their water meters read by their local water company – usually every three months.
-You can, however, conduct your own meter reading and send it through to your supplier, that way there’s no questioning the amount due.
+You can, however, conduct your own meter reading and send it through to your supplier.

 How can I reduce my water bill costs?